cornell-colab/SGFDH-2022/W7 Public Digital Humanities/Game plan.md

 ### Reading

 Cox, Jordana, and Lauren Tilton. ["The digital public humanities: Giving new arguments and new ways to argue."](https://discovery-ebsco-com.proxy.library.cornell.edu/linkprocessor/plink?id=4d593ebf-f86c-33c1-b572-6d055b321337) Review of Communication 19.2 (2019): 127-146.

+**Read** ["The User, the Learner, and the Machines We Make"](https://go-dh.github.io/mincomp/thoughts/2015/05/21/user-vs-learner/) (2015), Alex Gil, from the blog *Minimal Computing.*

+**Optionally Read** ["Minimal Computing in Libraries: An Introduction"](https://go-dh.github.io/mincomp/thoughts/2017/01/15/mincomp-libraries-intro/) (2016), Stewart Varner, from the blog *Minimal Computing.*

 ### Optional